 Halloween Parade of Lost Souls

-In 2017 the “secret location” for the parade start is Napier Street just off Commercial Drive.
-The route essentially circumnavigates the facilities of the Britannia Community Services Centre (at 1661 Napier Street) including the library there, Britannia School, a field and the parking lots.
+For comparison, last year the “secret route” start for the parade was also at Napier Street just off Commercial Drive.
+The route also essentially circumnavigated the facilities of the Britannia Community Services Centre (at 1661 Napier Street) including the library there, Britannia School, a field and the parking lots.

 The same as other years, along the pathways are various art installations and performance venues including, in 2017, at the Altar Ego Plaza, Third Eye Birds Eye Plaza, Cerebral Pathway, Threshold Alley, Carving Pavilion, Telegraph Arch, Thalumus Stage and the Main Stage.

-Click Parade Route for a map of the event.
+Click Parade Route for a map of last year’s event.

 About the Parade